dvieira13/hello-express/README.md

-# Friend Reminder
+# Hello Express
+- Intro Express App
+- use "http://localhost:4004/hello" to say hello
-- Helps remind you to contact your friends!
+- use "http://localhost:4004/hello?name=yourName" to say hello with your name
+- use "http://localhost:4004/ip" to get IP

 Full-stack TypeScript project:
 - **Client**: React + Vite + TypeScript